Joe Courtney (politician): Early life and education

 Courtney grew up in suburban Hartford.
-In 1975, he graduated from Tufts University.
-He earned a J.D. degree from the University of Connecticut School of Law in 1978.
+In 1975, he graduated with a Bachelor of Arts degree from Tufts University.
+He earned a Juris Doctor from the University of Connecticut School of Law in 1978.

 Early career

 After graduating from law school, Courtney worked as a public defender for three years.
 He became a partner in the law firm Flaherty, Meisler and Courtney, and also served as Town Attorney in Vernon, Connecticut, where he lives.

 From 1987 to 1994, Courtney served in the Connecticut House of Representatives, representing Connecticut's 56th district.
 He chaired the Public Health and Human Service Committee and oversaw the Blue Ribbon Commission on Universal Health Insurance.
 In 1994, Connecticut Magazine honored him for his bipartisan efforts in the state house.

 In 1998, after four years out of office, Courtney made an unsuccessful bid for lieutenant governor.
 In 2002, he ran for Congress against incumbent Republican Rob Simmons.
 Courtney did not announce his candidacy or raise money until September 2001; by that time, Simmons had more than $500,000 in campaign funding.
 Simmons defeated Courtney in the November election, 54% to 46%.